nradulovic/neon-eds/README.md

 # Quick-start guide

-Neon Base is a collection of low-level libraries for Neon Real-Time Framework.
+Neon is a collection of software components for real-time applications.

 ## TODO list